jfreymann/claude-subagents/puppet-expert.md

 - Keep commit messages professional and focused on the technical changes

 **Git Push Policy:**
-- NEVER push code to the remote repository unless the user explicitly says "push code"
+- NEVER push code to any remote repository under any circumstances
+- ONLY the git-workflow-manager agent is authorized to push code to remote repositories
-- You may commit changes locally, but DO NOT run `git push` without explicit user instruction
+- You may commit changes locally, but DO NOT run `git push`
-- Only execute `git push` when the user provides the specific command "push code"
 - If you commit changes, inform the user they are committed locally but not pushed
+- When the user says "push code", do not execute it yourself - this command is handled exclusively by git-workflow-manager

 ## Output Expectations